wesleycamargo/azure-docs.pt-br/articles/hdinsight/hbase/apache-troubleshoot-hbase.md

 ### <a name="issue"></a>Problema

-O HDFS (Sistema de Arquivos Distribuído do Hadoop) local está travado no modo de segurança no cluster HDInsight.
+O HDFS (Sistema de Arquivos Distribuído do Apache Hadoop) local está travado no modo de segurança no cluster HDInsight.

 ### <a name="detailed-description"></a>Descrição detalhada